By Deborah Jeanne Sergeant

 New York increased its minimum purchase age for buying tobacco from 18 to 21 in November.
 President Trump signed into law a new nationwide minimum age of 21 as part of an amendment to the Federal Food, Drug, and Cosmetic Act, beginning Jan.
-1. The law includes cigars, cigarettes and e-cigarettes.
+1. The law includes premium cigars, cigarettes and e-cigarettes.

 The increased minimum age should offer a number of benefits, according to area experts.

 “Raising the minimum smoking age to 21 will mean a reduction in youth use of tobacco products because kids won’t have access to it,” said Caitlin O’Brien, government relations director for the American Heart Association in New York.
 “We know kids get tobacco products from friends and siblings.
 More kids know 18-year-olds than 21-year-olds, so raising the age limits access for younger kids.
 This will help keep tobacco out of their hands.
 It also attaches the social stigma back to tobacco use.”